1982 Los Angeles Rams–Green Bay Packers game: Analysis

 James Lofton (left) and John Jefferson (right) both had productive games, with Lofton catching a touchdown pass and Jefferson having 116 receiving yards.

 Post-game analysis focused on the comeback by the Packers and the drastic change from the first half to the second half for both teams.
 The Packers had six total turnovers, including five in the first half, while the Rams had three.
 Starr noted that with Dickey's poor performance in the first half, it would have been understandable to replace him in the second half; Starr stuck with his quarterback though.
-A fumble on a kick-off return during the fourth quarter allowed the Packers to score 14 points in under a minute of game clock.
+On a kick-off return during the fourth quarter, a fumble allowed the Packers to score 14 points in under a minute of play.
 Even though the Packers lost the turnover battle, they otherwise played clean football and avoided penalties (two penalties for 15 yards); the Rams, however, had 11 penalties for 88 yards.
 The Packers' defense was also able to stop the Rams' running game, especially in the second half.
 The Packers offense exploded in the second half, leading to solid performances across the board for their offensive skill players.
 Dickey threw three touchdowns, two to Coffman and one to Lofton, with Jefferson leading all receivers with six catches and 116 receiving yards.
 Ivery rushed for 109 yards and two touchdowns after Ellis left the game due to an injury.
 Even though they gave up 23 points in the first half, the Packers defense was able to force three field goals during this period, helping to keep the game within reach.
 The defense tightened down in the second half, only giving up four first downs to the Rams, forcing three turnovers, and shutting them out.
 In total, the Packers outgained the Rams in yardage and first downs, while scoring 35 unanswered points.